-In addition, Panama is a premier eco-travel destination and a nature-lover’s paradise.
-This country is home to more than 940 species of birds as well as 250 mammals and 354 reptiles and amphibians… from howler monkeys to caimans, from coati mundi to turtles, from ocelots to crocodiles, and from pelicans and toucans to king crabs and iguanas… plus the Central American tapir, the American crocodile, the scarlet macaw, many species of eagle, humpback whales, dolphins, and hammerhead sharks…
+Home to more than 940 species of birds as well as 250 mammals and 354 reptiles and amphibians… from howler monkeys to caimans, from coatimundi to turtles, from ocelots to crocodiles, and from pelicans and toucans to king crabs and iguanas… plus the Central American tapir, the American crocodile, the scarlet macaw, many species of eagle, humpback whales, dolphins, and hammerhead sharks…

-The country is blessed with two long coasts and myriad sand-fringed islands, plus some of the best deep-sea fishing, surfing, snorkeling, and scuba diving anywhere.
-Around its Coiba Island lies the largest coral reef on the Pacific side of the Americas.
+Blessed with two long coasts and myriad sand-fringed islands, plus some of the best deep-sea fishing, surfing, snorkeling, and scuba diving anywhere.
+Around its Coiba island lies the largest coral reef on the Pacific side of the Americas…

-Panama is an established medical tourism destination and home to the Johns Hopkins-affiliated Punta Pacífica Hospital in Panama City.
+An established medical tourism destination and home to the Johns Hopkins-affiliated Punta Pacífica Hospital in Panama City…

-This country is home to both World Heritage Sites (Casco Viejo, Panama Viejo, and the forts of San Lorenzo and Portobelo) and UNESCO Natural World Heritage Sites (the province of Darién, Coiba National Park, and the La Amistad Reserve)…
+Home to both World Heritage Sites (Casco Viejo, Old Panama, and the forts of San Lorenzo and Portobelo) and UNESCO Natural World Heritage Sites (the province of Darién, Coiba National Park, and the La Amistad Reserve)…

-Without question, this is the best place anywhere in the world today to start a business (that’s why we moved here from France in 2008)…
+Without question, the best place anywhere in the world today to start a business (that’s why we moved here from France in 2008)…

-In that spirit, I’d like to offer five more practical things to understand about this country where we’ve chosen to base ourselves for the past dozen years.
+Following are five more practical things to understand about this country where we’ve chosen to base ourselves for the past decade.

 Panama has an awful lot to recommend it.